we-mi/psNakivo/docs/Connect-Nakivo.md

 ```

 ### -Password
-Password for the user as a SecureString-Object
+Password for the user as a SecureString-Object.
+Leave this empty if no password was configured.

 ```yaml
 Type: System.Security.SecureString